 And because they have such low self-noise, the

-As I mentioned previously, both mics come with some accessories – a shock mount and a pop filter.
+As I mentioned, both mics come with accessories – a shock mount and a pop filter.
 These additions are highly recommended for voice recording, making the human voice sound much more polished.

 One user said the NT1 is a mic that records your voice ”exactly as it is”, making it ideal for voiceover.
 Another person praised the microphone for its ability to reduce ambient noise.

 However, some users complained that the pop filter and shock mount appear cheap.

 The NT1A has been widely praised by users who left plenty of good reviews online.